 Absolutely not!
 Our kayak tours and kayak trips on Morro Bay are designed to accommodate beginners as well as experienced kayakers.
 In fact, about half of our participants have never even kayaked before!
 The best Morro Bay kayaking tours for beginners are the Half Day Classic Tour or the Short Paddle.
 Because wind can make kayaking challenging for beginners on the bay, the Half Day Classic Tour and the Short Paddle start in the morning, when the wind is usually the lightest.

-No. As long as the young ones can sit relatively still in a kayak for the paddling time, they are fine.
-We've been taking our daughter kayaking since she was two.
-Really young kids (age 0-2) usually sit in a lap of an adult while somewhat older kids (age 3-9) can sit in the front of a tandem with an adult in the rear.
 Kids age 10 and up have the option to go in a single, but we always make sure they understand that they will have to paddle the whole way if they want a single.
-Furthermore, the guide for the tour is the final authority on whether or not a kid age 10 or slightly older will go in a single (assuming they want to) or in a tandem with someone else in the group.
+Furthermore, the guide for the tour is the final authority on whether or not a kid age 10 or slightly older will go in a single (assuming they want to) or in a tandem with someone else in your group.
 We have appropriate PFDs available for all age levels.
-Our ability to take kids of all ages kayaking on Morro Bay makes our guided kayak tours among the best kayak trips in California for families.
-We also have youth discounts available on our Morro Bay kayak tours.
+Our ability to take kids of virtually all ages kayaking on Morro Bay makes our guided kayak tours among the best kayak trips in California for families.
+We also have youth discounts available on our Morro Bay kayak tours. #faq-9

 There are no large waves, but you should expect to get at least a little bit wet.
 Morro Bay is a great place for kayak trips in California because it is protected from the large waves of the open ocean by a four mile long sandspit.
 It is like kayaking on a small to medium sized lake, except there are some tidal currents.
 Occasionally, if it is breezy, small waves may kick up on the bay and you might get some spray in the boat.
 However, it is highly unlikely large waves will break over the boat to soak you.
 Water often drips off the paddles into the boat as well.
 To protect you against spray and paddle drip (and to keep you warm), we have waterproof fleece lined lap blankets available for your use.
 See gear section in the next category for our recommendations on clothing.